way-platform/vin-go/docs/vpic/guide.md

 *   `LookupTable`: The table to use to resolve the `AttributeId`.
 *   `AttributeId`: The ID of the value in the `LookupTable`.
 *   `ElementWeight`: A hint for prioritizing patterns.

-Crucially, the `getPatterns` function (in `lib/db.ts`) also dynamically generates "synthetic" Make patterns.
-For each pattern that decodes a `Model`, it looks up the associated `Make` (via the `Make_Model` table) and creates a new pattern for the `Make` attribute.
-This new `Make` pattern uses the exact same `PatternString` as its corresponding `Model` pattern.
-This ensures that the `Make` will be resolved deterministically during confidence scoring, based on which `Model` pattern provides the best match for the VIN.

 #### 4b.
 Resolving Attribute IDs